josephservigne/drone-exploration-AI/README.md

 The result is a **clean, understandable, and maintainable version of the FUEL algorithm**, designed to serve as a first deliverable for our client.

+⚠️ This project is still under development.
+In particular, the current implementation handles sensor noise poorly, which affects the robustness and performance of the exploration algorithm.

 ---

 ## 📁 Project Structure